GRAB GUN - POINT FINGER - PULL TRIGGER.

 Also, per the literature and science, in a real life threat close quarters situation you will have a crush grip on your gun.
 So you will not keep your thumb along the side the gun without pressing on it; nor will hold your index finger aloof from the gun so it can smoothly squeeze the trigger to the rear until a shot breaks.
 And your middle, ring, and little fingers will pull your gun down and around to the left, and your shots will fall low and left.

-Further, our instinctive fight or flight response engages automatically and uncontrollably in real close quarters life threat situations.
+Now, our instinctive fight or flight response engages automatically and uncontrollably in real close quarters life threat situations.
 And it can result in the loss of fine motor skills that are needed for accurate aiming, and the loss of near vision, which is needed for focusing on the sights.
 Also in bad light or the dark, you probably will not be able to see the sights.

 THE BOTTOM LINE